Microck/micr.dev/README.md

 a small [3d portfolio site](https://micr.dev) made with [spline](https://spline.design).
 looks cool, runs smooth... *if* your browser’s hardware acceleration is on.
-(if it’s not… well, that’s where the next part comes in.)
+(if it’s not… well, that’s where the next part comes in)

 ---